 For descriptions of common pests please see the pest pages below.

-Through Integrated Pest Management, Dan's Pest and Wildlife Control will consult with you to help solve your pest problem and explore ways to discourage them from making their home in your home or doing their business in your business.
+Through Integrated Pest Management, Dan's Pest Control will consult with you to help solve your pest problem and explore ways to discourage them from making their home in your home or doing their business in your business.

 We solve pest problems for property management companies, residential or commercial properties, resorts and hotels, retail stores, restaurants, retirement homes and more.
 Contact us today to find out how we can help you.

 Carpenter ants (Camponotus modoc and C. vicinus) are black except for long reddish legs.
 However, color alone is not a good way of distinguishing the carpenter ant from other ants.
-Contact Dan's Pest and Wildlife Control for consultation on proper identification.
+Contact Dan's Pest Control for consultation on proper identification.
 Carpenter ants do not actually eat wood but remove quantities of it to make room for nesting.
 The initial nest is usually made in decayed wood before moving on to sound wood which can cause considerable structural damage.
 A typical colony can be between ten to twenty-thousand with a larger colony exceeding one-hundred thousand.
 Satellite colonies alone that are found in houses may have several thousand workers.
 Because more than one colony may be present, a thorough inspection is important.